 Pay and Bonus Gap

-The table below illustrates our overall mean and median gender pay gap based on hourly rates of pay, expressed as a percentage of men’s earnings as at the snapshot date (i.e. 5 April 2019).
-It also captures the mean and median difference between bonuses paid to men and women at Hatfields in the year up to 5 April 2019, i.e. for the 2018 performance year.
+The table below illustrates our overall mean and median gender pay gap based on hourly rates of pay expressed as a percentage of men’s earnings as at the snapshot date (i.e. 5 April 2020).
+It also illustrates the bonus pay gap on bonuses earned in the 12 months leading up to the snapshot date.

 Proportion of Employees Awarded a Bonus

-The below table illustrates the proportion of male employees being paid a bonus and the proportion of female employees being paid a bonus up to the snapshot date.
+The below table illustrates the proportion of male and female employees being paid a bonus in the 12 months up to the snapshot date.

 The table below illustrates the gender distribution at Hatfields across four equally sized quartiles.
 It shows that there are proportionally more men in the senior higher paid roles than there are in the lower quartiles.
 This drives the difference in pay and bonus gap between men and women.